-So, instead of arguing, listen to what they have to say, and then seek to understand how they feel and why.
-Then you explain the common ground that you share with them, and use that as a starting point to explain your position.
-This makes them much more likely to listen to what you have to say, and allows you to correct them without them losing face.
+Step 3: Seek to understand how they feel and why.
+Then explain the common ground that you share with them.
+Use that as a place to start when explaining your position.
+It makes them more likely to listen because you’re not telling them to pound sand.

 9. Say Please And Thank You

-“Please” and “thank you” are one of the most powerful combination of words in our language.
+“Please” and “thank you” are some of the most powerful combinations of words in our language.
 They are simple words, and yet it seems that most people don’t use them enough.
 When we make someone else feel important and appreciated, we’ve brightened up their day.
 That person is more likely to pass on that feeling to someone else.